Gleejr/Configure-ad/README.md

 <p>
-7. Select "Standard_E_2s_v3 - 2 vCPUs 16 GiB memory" for the size and create a username and password.
-(Example username: labuser, password: Password1234)
+7. Choose the "Standard_E_2s_v3 - 2 vCPUs 16 GiB memory" size.
+Set "labuser" as the username and "Password1234" as the password.
 </p>

 <p>